LCA Tejas: Did it serve the purpose, can it replace ageing MiGs?

 [From Rafale to Tejas: Fighter aircrafts of the Indian Air Force]

-Two of the LCA Tejas and two more Sukhoi-30MKI are likely to be added in the coming years
+Two of the LCA Tejas and two more Sukhoi-30MKI are likely to be added in the coming years.

-.
 IAF will get the MiG-29 fighters upgraded to the latest standards by Russia, and get them at virtually throwaway prices, reportedly Rs 200 crore per piece.
 They will augment the 62 MiG-29 fighters that are in the IAF's fleet which are also being upgraded to give them an all-weather multi-role capability.

 In fact, there are reportedly 15 more such aircraft.
 IAF is in advance talks with Russia for an urgent procurement of MiG 29 fighters that can be delivered at relatively short notice.

 The plan to acquire 21 additional aircraft to make a new squadron of MiG 29 jets that were first purchased in the 1980s has been discussed in detail last month and is expected to cost the Indian exchequer less than Rs 6,000 crore.
 The MiG 29s, if procured, will cost significantly lesser than the Rafale fighter jets.